19818794/alx-higher_level_programming/0x03-python-data_structures/README.md

 | `12-switch.py`                     | switches value of a and b.
 | `13-is_palindrome.c`               | a function in C that checks if a singly linked list is a palindrome.
 | `lists.h`                          | includes the prototypes of all functions, libraries, and structures used in task `13-is_palindrome.c`.
+| `100-print_python_list_info.c`     | a C function that prints some basic info about Python lists using Python version: 3.4 and OS: Ubuntu 14.04 LTS.